PanDAWMS/panda-docs/docs/source/client/phpo.rst

     "evaluationMetrics": "metrics.tgz",

-with those options, PanDA jobs for the first segment would execute the evaluation container with "python toy.py name_A" so that toy.py would change confiuration based on sys.argv[1], and the system would rename metrics.tgz to name_A.XYZ.metrics.tgz.
+with those options, PanDA jobs for the first segment would execute the evaluation container with "python toy.py name_A" so that toy.py would change configuration based on sys.argv[1], and the system would rename metrics.tgz to name_A.XYZ.metrics.tgz.